By Danielle Kuss, Admissions Specialist, The Heritage

 If a person doesn’t want to go out (or just needs a quart of milk), our residents run an onsite general store and a lending library.
 Couples can live together and bring their cars if they drive.
 Residents move in all their own furnishings, so it really does feel like home.

 The Heritage has independent senior apartments and assisted living apartments.
 As a person’s needs change, we offer an a la carte program of supportive services for needs like personal care, medication management, housecleaning, and therapy.
 Residents pay for the number of hours of assistance they need each week, and all services are brought right to their apartments.
+Consider these common concerns.

-Children might be hesitant to discuss such a move with their aging parents.
 Please remember, it’s difficult to predict the progression of natural aging or chronic disease, and a fall or health emergency at home immediately narrows your family’s options for getting your parents care in a setting of their choice.
 A decision to help loved ones move into a safe, comfortable apartment is acceptance of this serious reality.
 Put another way, you don’t want a broken hip to make these decisions for you.

-It helps to do your homework.
 Tour several senior living communities and ask plenty of questions.
 Check the facilities’ state records for infractions.
 Speak to people around town and get their opinions.
 This process may sound daunting, but quality senior living communities will be eager to share their qualifications.

-“But I made a promise …” Did you mean you would always care for your parents, never abandon them, and keep them at the heart of the family they helped create?
+We often hear: “But I made a promise …” Did you mean you would always care for your parents, never abandon them, and keep them at the heart of the family they helped create?
 The decision to help your aging parents find a new safe place to live is in keeping with the spirit of this promise.
 In fact, it can go a long way to preserve a loving parent-child relationship.
 You won’t be exhausted and exasperated from the demands of worry and caretaking and can once again visit them for the simple pleasure of a cup of coffee, a conversation, or a card game.
 The newfound joy and relaxation you share is a promise kept.

 Contact me to learn about current vacancies at The Heritage, schedule a tour, and inquire about move-in specials.
 My phone number is (920) 454-6853